DILCISBoard/E-ARK-CSIP/specification/implementation/metadata/general-requirements/index.md

 Before we describe the detailed requirements for the use of METS and PREMIS we would like to highlight some general aspects which need to be implemented commonly across all metadata.

 ### The use of identifiers
-The ID data type in XML ( https://www.w3.org/TR/xml-id/ ) define that a legit value must begin with a letter, or the underscore character (‘_’), and contain no characters other than letters, digits, hyphens, underscores, full stops, and certain combining and extension characters.
-To overcome this limitation and in order to allow for interoperable package identification all identifiers within Common Specification metadata MUST start with a prefix, followed by the actual value of the identifier.
+The ID data type in XML ( https://www.w3.org/TR/xml-id/ ) states that a valid ID must begin with a letter, or an underscore character (‘_’), and contain no characters other than letters, digits, hyphens, underscores, full stops, and certain combining and extension characters.
+To overcome this limitation and allow for interoperable package identification all identifiers within Common Specification metadata MUST start with a prefix, followed by the value of the identifier.

 Examples: